-Differences between the 2011 Census Road Network File and previous versions of the Road Network File are:
+Differences between the 2012 Road Network File and previous versions of the road network file include:

-- The 2011 Census Road Network File contains additional roads, street names, address ranges and road class - The 2011 Census Road Network File is compatible with the suite of 2011 Census Geography products - The 2011 Census Road Network File does not necessarily follow 2006 Census boundaries.

-The 2011 Census Road Network File includes updates that were made from the following provincially-sourced data: Digital Road Atlas (DRA) in British Columbia, Ontario Road Network (ORN) in six census divisions in Ontario (Halton, Hamilton, Ottawa, Peel, Toronto and Waterloo).
-Yukon, Northwest Territories and Nunavut now contain updated territory-sourced data.
-The result of this effort is improved positional accuracy.
+- The 2012 Road Network File contains additional roads, street names, address ranges and road class. - The 2012 Road Network File does not necessarily reflect 2011 Census boundaries. - The 2012 Road Network File is portrayed in Lambert conformal conic projection.
+Previous editions of this product were Geographic (latitude/longitude). - The 2012 Road Network File includes updates to the road network that were made using the following provincially-sourced data: Ontario Road Network (ORN) in two census divisions in Ontario (Niagara 3526 and York 3519).
+The result of this effort is an improvement in the representation of the road network.